bdamon/MuscleDTI_Toolbox/Help/Help-for-fiber_track.md

   <i>depth_ratio</i>: The ratio of slice thickness/in-plane resolution.
 Note that the function assumes equal in-plane voxel dimensions.

   <i>prop_alg</i>: A string variable that specifies the method for determining the direction of fiber tract propagation.
 The available options include 1) <i>euler</i>: Diagonalization of the observed diffusion tensor at the current fiber tracking point, followed by magnitude-sorting and Euler integration of the first eigenvector.
 The user must specify the step size in the field ft_options.step_size.
-2) <i>rk4</i>: Diagonalization of the observed diffusion tensor, diagonalization to find the firsteigenvector, and integration according to a 4th-order Runge-Kutta method.
+2) <i>rk4</i>: Diagonalization of the observed diffusion tensor, diagonalization to find the first eigenvector, and integration according to a 4th-order Runge-Kutta method.
 The user must specify the step size in the field ft_options.step_size.
 3) <i>fact</i>: an implementation of the FACT algorithm.

   <i>step_size</i>: The Euler and 4th-order Runge-Kutta methods require the user to set the fiber-tracking step size, in pixels.
 A step size of 1 reflects the voxel width.